OISTE/repository/OWGTMCPS.md

 ## 5.6  Key changeover

-OGTM requires the creation of new keys for a CA needing to renew its certificate.
+OWGTM requires the creation of new keys for a CA needing to renew its certificate.
 Only in exceptional cases it can be accepted to repeat a CA Creation Ceremony maintaining the same keys created in a Hardware Security Module for a previous ceremony, in order to amend any error in the process.

 When creating a new certificate for an entity, the validity period applied to this certificate will be constrained to the validity of the keys of the Certification Authority issuing it.

 ## 5.7  Compromise and disaster recovery

-In the event that OGTM systems and services are not available for a period greater than 12 hours, the Continuity Plan will be activated.
+In the event that OWGTM systems and services are not available for a period greater than 12 hours, the Continuity Plan will be activated.
 This Continuity Plan seeks to ensure that the critical services (as stated in section 5.7.4) are available in less than 72 hours after the plan is activated.

-The following sections summarize specific situations and the stipulated reaction in OGTM.
+The following sections summarize specific situations and the stipulated reaction in OWGTM.
 The detailed Continuity Plan is a confidential document.

 ### 5.7.1  Incident and compromise handling procedures

-The Certification and/or Registration Authorities operating under the OGTM are required to enforce the necessary controls to ensure and demonstrate that the Incident and Compromise Handling Procedures are effective.
+The Certification and/or Registration Authorities operating under the OWGTM are required to enforce the necessary controls to ensure and demonstrate that the Incident and Compromise Handling Procedures are effective.
 Involved people must be conveniently trained in their roles and responsibilities in the execution of their duties.

 The following subsections disclose the procedures executed in such these events.

 ### 5.7.2  Computing resources, software, and/or data are corrupted

-If the hardware or software resources are altered or suspected to have been altered, the OGTM will stop normal operations until a secure environment is established.
+If the hardware or software resources are altered or suspected to have been altered, the OWGTM will stop normal operations until a secure environment is established.
 In parallel, an audit will be conducted in order to identify the cause and stipulate the necessary actions to avoid future iterations.

 In the event digital certificates are issued during the uncertainty period and a risk exists that these certificates could be compromised, then those certificates will be revoked and subscribers will be notified of the need to reissue their certificates.

 ### 5.7.3  Entity private key compromise procedures

-In the case a private key is compromised in the OGTM architecture and in addition to stipulations in section 5.7.2, the subordinated entities depending on the compromised private key will be notified of this event and the necessary actions will be undertaken.
+In the case a private key is compromised in the OWGTM architecture and in addition to stipulations in section 5.7.2, the subordinated entities depending on the compromised private key will be notified of this event and the necessary actions will be undertaken.

 All certificates issued by entities subordinated to the compromised key from the time of the key’s compromise and the certificate’s revocation will be revoked, and the involved parties notified as stipulated in this CPS.
 Additional steps to re-issue the necessary certificates will be taken.

 ### 5.7.4  Business continuity capabilities after a disaster

-In the event of a disaster (independently of its nature) that affects OGTM’s main facilities, and any services that are provided from these, the OGTM Service Continuity Plan will be activated, ensuring that the services identified as “Critical” are available in less than 72 hours after the Plan activation.
+In the event of a disaster (independently of its nature) that affects OWGTM’s main facilities, and any services that are provided from these, the OWGTM Service Continuity Plan will be activated, ensuring that the services identified as “Critical” are available in less than 72 hours after the Plan activation.
 The rest of services would be available in the reasonable terms, as judged adequate for their importance and criticality level.

 ## 5.8  CA or RA termination

-The causes that could imply the termination of a Certification or Registration Authority operating under the OGTM are:
+The causes that could imply the termination of a Certification or Registration Authority operating under the OWGTM are:
 - Private Key Compromise
 - A political or judicial decision
 - A Contract Termination after a breach of the corresponding Terms and Conditions

-In the case a Certification Authority under OGTM is forced to terminate its activities, the minimum actions to be executed are:
+In the case a Certification Authority under OWGTM is forced to terminate its activities, the minimum actions to be executed are:
 - Immediately after there’s a Termination decision, notify all certificate subscribers
 - Revoke all certificates under the CA.
 - Inform all relying parties that have a registered direct relationship with that Certification Authority about the termination of the certificate service provision.
-This will also terminate the accreditation granted to the Certification Authority to operate under OGTM.
+This will also terminate the accreditation granted to the Certification Authority to operate under OWGTM.
 - Publish a public notice of the termination within the repository section of the affected CA’s web site, and undertake other public communications as deemed necessary to inform the wider relying party community.

-In the case an OGTM Root Certification Authority is terminated, this will imply the termination of the entire hierarchy dependent of that Root CA.
+In the case an OWGTM Root Certification Authority is terminated, this will imply the termination of the entire hierarchy dependent of that Root CA.

 # 6. TECHNICAL SECURITY CONTROLS

-This section describes the measures taken by Certification Authorities operating under the OGTM5.
-The OGTM believes these controls are fundamental to provide trust to subscribers and all relying parties, and has therefore established the necessary means to ensure and demonstrate that these controls are enforced.
+This section describes the measures taken by Certification Authorities operating under the OWGTM5.
+The OWGTM believes these controls are fundamental to provide trust to subscribers and all relying parties, and has therefore established the necessary means to ensure and demonstrate that these controls are enforced.
 These controls are under surveillance and audited both internally and externally by accredited bodies.
 The public manifests of these audits are published on a regular basis in the web site (http://www.oiste.org/repository).

 ## 6.1  Key pair generation and installation

-Under the OGTM, Key Pairs are generated under the necessary security levels and always occurring in secure physical facilities and under the adequate personnel control.
+Under the OWGTM, Key Pairs are generated under the necessary security levels and always occurring in secure physical facilities and under the adequate personnel control.

 ### 6.1.1  Key pair generation

-Key Pairs of Certification Authorities operating in the OGTM are generated and installed under a procedure compliant with applicable regulations.
+Key Pairs of Certification Authorities operating in the OWGTM are generated and installed under a procedure compliant with applicable regulations.
 Main details of this procedure are:
 - The Root Certification Authority key creation ceremony is audited by an external qualified auditor6.
 - Subordinated Certification Authorities are generated under direct supervision of internal auditors from WISeKey.